akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 ### Dropping broadcast

-**Situation:** The default `Broadcast` graph element is properly backpressured, but that means that a slow downstream consumer can hold back the other downstream consumers resulting in lowered throughput.
+**Situation:** The default `Broadcast` operator is properly backpressured, but that means that a slow downstream consumer can hold back the other downstream consumers resulting in lowered throughput.
 In other words the rate of `Broadcast` is the rate of its slowest downstream consumer.
 In certain cases it is desirable to allow faster consumers to progress independently of their slower siblings by dropping elements if necessary.